rust-lang/rust/src/doc/reference/src/attributes.md

 Rust code then checks for their presence using the `#[cfg(...)]` attribute:

 ```
-// The function is only included in the build when compiling for OSX
+// The function is only included in the build when compiling for macOS
 #[cfg(target_os = "macos")]
 fn macos_only() {
   // ...